Urethral sphincters: Function and sex differences

-In males and females, both internal and external urethral sphincters function to inhibit the release of urine.
-The external urethral sphincter provides voluntary control of urination.
+In males and females, both internal and external urethral sphincters function to prevent the release of urine.
+The internal urethral sphincter controls involuntary urine flow from the bladder to the urethra, whereas the external urethral sphincter controls voluntary urine flow from the bladder to the urethra.
 Any damage to these muscles can lead to urinary incontinence.
-In males, the internal sphincter muscle of urethra functions to prevent flow of semen into the male bladder during ejaculation.
+In males, the internal urethral sphincter has the additional function of preventing the flow of semen into the male bladder during ejaculation.

-Females do have a more elaborate external sphincter muscle than males as it is made up of three parts: the sphincter urethrae, urethrovaginal muscle, and the compressor urethrae.
+Females do have a more elaborate external sphincter muscle than males as it is made up of three parts: the sphincter urethrae, the urethrovaginal muscle, and the compressor urethrae.
 The urethrovaginal muscle fibers wrap around the vagina and urethra and contraction leads to constriction of both the vagina and the urethra.
-The origin of the compressor urethrae muscle is the right and left inferior pubic ramus and it wraps anteriorly around the urethra so when it contracts it squeezes the urethra against the vagina.
+The origin of the compressor urethrae muscle is the right and left inferior pubic ramus and it wraps anteriorly around the urethra so when it contracts, it squeezes the urethra against the vagina.
 The external urethrae, like in males, wraps solely around the urethra.

 Congenital abnormalities of the female urethra can be surgically repaired with vaginoplasty.